 We cannot get rid of our egos, the development of our ego is an integral part of human life; it is a necessary function to establish goals, healthy boundaries and ensure our survival (self-protection) in the world.
 The problem is not that we have egos, it is in allowing the negative, unchecked parts of our egoic mind control our perceived reality, protecting our erroneous belief systems (through psychological defense mechanisms) and pervading all aspects of our lives.
 Identification with the compulsive mental noise of our egoic mind is a terrible affliction that almost everyone suffers from, so it is considered ‘normal’.
 Our spirit has been broken and we were turned into something that we are not (personifying an image that has been created for us).
 Holding on to these negative thought patterns prevents us from connecting to a deeper place of stillness, wholeness, joy, empowerment, and peace that is rooted in the depth of our being.

 To transcend the prison of our egoic programming is to be aware of how it hides behind the idea of the ‘I, me, and mine’ paradigm and functions inside of us (without being detected) so that we can remove our personal identification and attachment with it.

 The surest way to work for the betterment of the world is to be increasingly aware, mentally stable, and emotionally balanced.
 This will prepare you to become more skilled (finding your niche for communication) at delivering the tools of inner transformation to others, according to their level of understanding.

-Come on board for May 11 2018 – Let us help transform the world, one ego at a time.
+Come on board for May 11th of each year – Let us help transform the world, one ego at a time.

 REMEMBER TO SPEAK UP AND SPEAK OUT ABOUT EGOTISM!